Haim Hazaz

-Haim Hazaz (חיים הזז; 16 September 1898 – 24 March 1973) was an Israeli novelist.
+Haim Hazaz (חיים הזז; 16 September 1898 – 24 March 1973) was a Russian and Israeli novelist.

 Biography

-Haim Hazaz was born in the village of Sidorovichi, Kiev Governorate in the Russian Empire.
-His father, a Breslov Hasidic Jew, was a timber agent and the family spent long periods of time in the forests around Kyiv.
+Haim Hazaz was born in the village of Sidorovichi, Kiev Governorate in the Russian Empire, the same village of future prime minister Yitzhak Rabin's family.
+His father, a Breslov Hasidic Jew, was a timber agent and the family spent long periods of time in the forests around Kiev.
 Hazaz was taught mainly by private tutors and educated in both the traditional Hebrew texts and the Russian language.
 In 1914, at the age of 16, Hazaz left home and joined a group of Jewish students in Radomyshl, preparing for matriculation examinations.
 Hazaz then became more familiar with classic and contemporary works of Russian authors.
 At that time.
 Hazaz was introduced to the works of the great Hebrew poet, Hayim Nahman Bialik in Ze'ev Jabotinsky's Russian translation.
 This led him to other modern Hebrew writers, and influenced his decision to start writing poetry in this language.

 In 1918 Hazaz published his first poem, "On Guard" ("על המשמר") in the central Hebrew literary journal of those days, HaShiloah, and received much encouragement from its editor, Joseph Klausner.

 Witnessing the Russian Revolution in Moscow and other Russian cities played a formative role on his work.
 Though predisposed since his student days to some form of socialism, Hazaz soon became disenchanted with the Revolution.
 During the years of the civil strife, which followed the World War and the Revolution, he fled from town to town, and witnessed the havoc and terror.
 Moving southward, he reached the Crimea in 1919 and spent about two years there in hiding.
 In 1921, Hazaz succeeded in making his way from the port of Sevastopol to Istanbul, leaving Russia, never to return.
 He lived in Turkey for almost two years among the young Jewish pioneers who made their way to British Mandate of Palestine, teaching Hebrew at the Hakhshara farm near Istanbul.

-In 1923 Hazaz moved to Paris, where he made himself a name as a Hebrew writer.
+His true emergence as a writer began in 1923 when he moved to Paris, with the publication of three powerful expressionist stories about the days of the revolution, which appeared in the literary quarterly Ha-Tekufah.
+He also published stories based on the experiences of displaced Jews in Istanbul and Paris.
 Supported mainly by the publisher and philanthropist Abraham Joseph Stybel, he published his first major works in prose in the celebrated Hebrew journal Hatekufah.
 In these early works, Hazaz depicted the inner turmoil of the Jewish town during the Bolshevik Revolution.